Monisha-RK10/RAG_QA-Retrieval-Augmented-Question-Answering/documents/phase 1.md

 ```

 **Note:**
-- Docker Compose is useful when you run everything together on your local machine or cloud (FastAPI + Postgres as services).
+- Docker Compose is useful when everything is run together on the local machine or cloud (FastAPI + Postgres as services).
 - So for now → I use cloud Postgres.
 - Docker Compose will come back when I deploy (later in Phase 1).
 - Also, Postgres does not participate in embeddings or retrieval.
 That part is still handled by Chroma.